ibexa/documentation-developer/docs/guide/repository.md

     Current implementation uses a caching library called [Stash](http://stash.tedivm.com/) (via [StashBundle](https://github.com/tedivm/TedivmStashBundle)).
 Stash supports the following cache backends: FileSystem, Memcache, APC, Sqlite, Redis and BlackHole.

-*Use of Memcached (or, experimentally, Redis) is a requirement for use in Clustering setup.
+*Use of Memcached or Redis is a requirement for use in Clustering setup.
 For an overview of this feature, see [Clustering](clustering.md).*

 !!! note